Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/jre-ampli.md

     ampli.track(userId: String, event: Event, options: EventOptions, extra: MiddlewareExtra)
     ```

-The `options` argument allows you to pass to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1),
+The `options` argument allows you to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#properties-1),
  like `price`, `quantity` and `revenue`.
 The `extra` argument lets you pass data to middleware.

 For example, in the code snippet below, your tracking plan contains an event called `songPlayed`.
 The event is defined with two required properties: `songId` and `songFavorited.`